JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_01/arrays.md

 [...]
 ```

 It makes perfect sense from a mathematical perspective, and the `*` operator behaves how we would mathematically expect.
-If we want to use matrix multiplication, we have to transpose one of the vectors
+If we want to use matrix multiplication, we have to transpose one of the vectors.

 ```jldoctest broadcasting
 julia> a' * b